(On the photos above my old design, with 1 tunnel over 1 row of strawberry plants.)

 A2b) Folding (closing) an open end

 When folding the wire netting to form a closed end, sharp wire ends can hurt your hands.
 You better bend over these wire ends.
+You can use narrow flatnose pliers to do this.
 On the photo above you see 2 bended wire ends (and 1 sharp wire end).

 Here you see at a paper model how you can fold the netting to close an open end.
 Click on the photo for screen wide view.